 Christmas Book Recommendations for Book Advent Calendars

-12 Books Perfect Classroom Read-Alouds (Fun Titles)
+Read 12 Books Perfect for Classroom Read-Alouds (Fun Titles)

-The books on this list make wonderful read-alouds for large group reading.
-They have bright bold pictures, dialogue or rhythm & rhyme, and will capture the attention of a squirmy holiday-ready group of young children.
+The books on this list make wonderful read-alouds for a large group reading.

 12 books is a great number for the number of school days many schools have before the winter break.

-- The Gingerbread Man Loose at Christmasby Laura Murray (make these Gingerbread Man ornaments after reading too)
+- The Gingerbread Man Loose at Christmas by Laura Murray (make these Gingerbread Man ornaments after reading too)

 - Bear Stays Up for Christmas by Karma Wilson